Latest news ...

 Quality Timber Awards >> Focusing on growing quality timber, woodland owners and their managers can compete in one of, or all, our three competitions with three magnificent trophies and prize money at stake: the competitions are for ‘newly-planted commercial woodland’, ‘single stands/small woods/compartments’ or ‘whole estates & larger multi-purpose forests or woodlands’.

-Thank-you to all who entered in 2016 it’s great you took part ….. we will hope that we see new faces, as well as familiar friends, in our field of entries this year and the prestigious 2017 Scotland’s Finest Woods Awards!
+Thank-you to all who entered in 2017 it’s great you took part ….. we hope that we will see new faces, as well as familiar friends, in our field of entries for next year and the prestigious 2018 Scotland’s Finest Woods Awards!
+For those who are involved with, own or manage a wood that may be one of the finest in Scotland you will be able to get details for the 2018 Awards (including the short, simple application form) around the turn of the year – keep visiting this website for more news!

 The 2017 Scotland’s Finest Woods Awards Ceremony will be held – Friday, 23rd June 2017 at the Royal Highland Show, Ingliston.